jmduarte/phys141/assignments/assignment3/assignment3.md

 Spring 2023

-Due date for first version: May 26, 8pm_
+_Due date for first version: May 26, 8pm_

-Due date for corrected version: May 31, 8pm_
+_Due date for corrected version: May 31, 8pm_

-Total points: ???
+Total points: 80

 ## Policies
 You are free to collaborate on all the problems, subject to the collaboration policy stated in the syllabus.